r-dube/pickingflowers/tibet.md

 Malware developed by Chinese attackers shows clear signs of continuous development: the malware improves in sophistication and its ability to evade security tools over time \[TCL5\].

 The malware is also reused.
-Evidence shows that malware deployed against Tibetans is also used against the Uighur community and in corporate espionage carried out by the Chinese military \[TCL5\], \[TCL12\].
+Evidence shows that malware deployed against Tibetans is also used against the Uighur community and in corporate espionage by the Chinese military \[TCL5\], \[TCL12\].

 Finally, the Chinese attackers have malware families for multiple platforms: Microsoft Windows, Apple MacOS, Apple iOS, Android and cloud services such as Gmail \[FEYE1\], \[BB1\], \[V1\], \[TM1\], \[ZD1\], \[PP1\], \[PP12\], \[TCL12\].

-Taken together, the depth and breadth of the endeavor point to a well-resourced organization tasked with a time invariant goal of infiltrating Tibetan (and other) organizations and maintaining that infiltration.
+Taken together, the depth and breadth of the endeavor point to a well-resourced organization tasked with a time-invariant goal of infiltrating Tibetan (and other) organizations and maintaining that infiltration.

 ## Gathering human intelligence on Tibetans
 China supplements its electronic surveillance of the Tibetan community with human intelligence.